amacfie/Penta-mouse-events/README.md

 ability to make web UIs keyboard-accessible.
 Install and run `:help plugins`.

-`test.html` is a page for testing Pentadactyl's ability to make webpage elements keyboard-accessible
+`test.html` is a page for testing Pentadactyl's ability to make web UIs keyboard-accessible.

 Tested with Pentadactyl 1.1 and Firefox 30.